l-julius/tetris/README.md

 Q and W -- use to flip pieces

-down arrow -- makes piece go down faster
+down arrow -- piece moves faster into place